piotrstenke/Durian/README.md

 **Durian is a collection of Roslyn-based analyzers, source generators and utility libraries that bring many extensions to C#, with heavy emphasis on features that can be found in other existing languages.
 It's main goal is to make C# easier and more pleasant to use through reducing necessary boilerplate code, while at the same time providing additional layers of flexibility.**

+## Current state

+Durian is at an early stage of its evolution - many core features are still missing, being either in early development or planning phase.
+As for now, only one fully-fledged module is complete - *DefaultParam*, with *InterfaceTargets* awaiting in experimental stage for release in the closest future.

 ## Features

-**To see more about a specific feature, click on its name.**
+To see more about a specific feature, click on its name.

 ### [DefaultParam](src/Durian.DefaultParam/README.md)
-DefaultParam allows to specify a default type for a generic parameter.
+*DefaultParam* allows to specify a default type for a generic parameter.

 ```csharp
 using Durian;